Hill McAlister

 Harry Hill McAlister (July 15, 1875 – October 30, 1959) was an American lawyer and politician who served as the 37th governor of Tennessee from 1933 to 1937.
 He also served as Nashville's city attorney in the early 1900s, and as Tennessee's state treasurer in the 1920s and early 1930s.
 Inaugurated as governor at the height of the Great Depression, McAlister enacted massive spending cuts in an attempt to stabilize state finances.
-He coordinated federal programs in the state aimed at providing Depression-era relief.
+He coordinated federal programs in the state aimed at providing Depression-era relief, and was a supporter of the New Deal.

 McAlister withdrew from state politics in 1936 following a quarrel with powerful Memphis political boss E. H. Crump.
 He spent the last two decades of his life as a Referee in Bankruptcy in Nashville's district court.

 Early life

-McAlister was born in Nashville, Tennessee in 1875, the son of William McAlister, a lawyer and judge, and Laura (Dortch) McAlister.
+McAlister was born in Nashville, Tennessee in 1875, the son of William King McAlister, a lawyer and judge, and Laura (Dortch) McAlister.
 He attended Vanderbilt University, graduating with a Bachelor of Laws (LL.B) in 1897.
 He was admitted to the bar, and began practice in Nashville in 1899.

 McAlister became Nashville's assistant city attorney in 1901, and was elevated to city attorney in 1905.
 He was elected to the Tennessee Senate in 1910, and served two terms (1911–1915).
 As a state senator, he sought stricter enforcement of laws regarding education and child labor, and advocated better food and drug inspections.
 He also sought funding for a tuberculosis hospital for Nashville.
 McAlister was an elector for President Woodrow Wilson in 1916, and served on the state Democratic Executive Committee from 1918 to 1920.

 The Tennessee General Assembly appointed McAlister state treasurer in 1919.
 He served in this position until 1927, and again from 1931 to 1933.
 During the 1920s, he consistently warned that the state faced an impending financial crisis, and assailed Governor Austin Peay's reforms.